 Python transformations complement SQL transformations where computations or other operations are too difficult.
 Common data operations like joining, sorting, or grouping are still easier and faster to do in SQL Transformations.

 The Python script is running in an isolated environment.
-The current Python version is 3.8.5.
 The Python version is updated regularly, few weeks after the official release.
 The update is always announced on the status page.

 A Python transformation has a limit of 8GB of allocated memory and the maximum running time is 6 hours.
 The CPU is limited to the equivalent of two 2.3 GHz processors.